raki-krishnan/recipes-analysis-ml/README.md

   frameborder="0"
   style="margin-top: 20px; margin-bottom: -150px;"
 ></iframe>
 As we can see, there are over 15,000 ratings of 0 stars.
 This is problematic because the rating scale is 1-5 stars, not inclusive of 0, so these ratings are probably from people who just left the star rating blank when writing their review.
 To be able to answer my question more accurately, I replaced all ratings of 0 with np.nan.
+In this case, I utilized the missing data imputation technique.
 The new distribution of ratings is shown below.

 <iframe
   src="assets/dist_of_ratings_after_replacing.html"